ryecroft21/dotfiles/README.md

 # dotfiles
-dotfiles on BoW and Ubuntu
+dotfiles on WSL and Ubuntu